RUDRAKSHARMA18/Canteen-management-system/README.md

 - **Video Demo**: Find the demo video link in `demo_link.txt` in the repository’s main branch to watch the ImGui UI, order processing, billing, and more.
 - **Documentation**: `docs/Canteen-Management-System.pdf` and `docs/Project report.pdf` include screenshots and feature walkthroughs.

-*Note*: Ensure the link in `demo_link.txt` is accessible (e.g., set to “Anyone with the link” for Google Drive).
-Contact us if you need help.

 ## Requirements 🛠️